 The more devices you introduce to your company, the more flexible your employees will be.
 At the same time, you’re giving cybercriminals more opportunities to breach your defenses and steal your information.

-Around 6 in 10 businesses have a formal BYOD policy.
-If yours is one of them, you need to make sure the policy stipulates the type of security features your employees will use.
+Most companies have a formal BYOD policy.
+If you don’t have one, your company needs to develop a policy that stipulates the type of security features your employees will use.
 Additionally, they need to agree to install software updates as soon as they’re released.
 Failing to install software updates results in vulnerabilities you can’t afford.

 Specify the type of devices and platforms

 Failing to update to the latest operating system can result in security flaws.
 Usually, operating system updates are there to patch vulnerabilities that the manufacturer has become aware of.
-In the first six months of 2019, more than 3,800 data breaches occurred.
+More than 4,100 publicly disclosed data breaches occurred in 2021, leaving approximately 22 billion records exposed.
 If you want to reduce the risk of contributing to such statistics, you need to ensure all devices benefit from updated software.